FreyaHolmer/ShaderForge/Shader Forge/Assets/ShaderForge/Readme.txt

 Bugs & feature requests - http://shaderforge.userecho.com/
 Twitter - @JoachimHolmer / #ShaderForge

-Please avoid sending me mails along the lines of "How do I make a shader that ________ ? " - I'm not everyone's personal technical artist!
+Please avoid sending me questions like "How do I make a shader that ________ ? ".
+I'm unfortunately unable to respond to all shader inquiries, given the volume of users and the limited time I have.
-Keep that to the forum threads so others can see and potentially help you too.
-(Though I will respond there as well)
+Try to keep that to the forum threads so that others can see and potentially help you too.
+(Though I will occasionally respond there as well)

 Website:
 --------